 Examples of sightless turns

 A sightless turn may also reveal itself with the testimony of a colleague from their vantage point after an incident.
-For example, I recall meeting up in Pittsburgh with a former supervisor which I had not seen in more than ten years.
+For example, I recall meeting up in Pittsburgh with a former mentoring manager which I had not seen in more than ten years.
 As we were sharing old "war stories," we stumbled upon a breakdown story that was caused by a lazy decision I had made.
 It was a story about a decision I had carelessly made that unfavorably impacted our ability to produce for about 24 hours.
-I vividly remember the delay and how my inexperience got the entire team at the time into the unfortunate predicament.
+I vividly remember the delay and how my inexperience got the entire team into an unfortunate predicament.
 I recalled to him my perspective and the experience that I obtained from the event.

-However, I realized my sighless turn when he emotionally told me his memory of the event.
-He indicated he had the full intention to verbally destroy me and issue discipline.
-He explained in the clearest details seeing me lean on a handrail visually taking in all the carnage I had initiated.
-When he got to me to unleash his vengeance, he suddenly altered his strategy.
+However, I realized my sightless turn when he vividly told me his memory of the event.
+He indicated he had the full intention to verbally destroy me and was highly considering issuing me discipline.
+He explained in the clearest details, seeing me lean on a handrail visually taking in all the carnage and collateral challenges I had initiated.
+When he got to me to unleash his frustration, he suddenly altered his strategy.
 He explained that he just leaned on the handrail and did not say a word as he personally vented his emotions in silence.
 He recalled that he stood next to me in silence for what felt like forever, then walked away.
 He recalled that he chose not to release his stored energy because he saw that I had burdened myself more than any verbal or written discipline could ever do.
 As he was telling his story angle, I pieced together the historical relevance of the experience.
 His testimony enabled the experience to become perfect despite its errors and mistakes.